+76%

-76% of Young Women are in wage employment within 6 months after receiving training.
+of Young Women are in wage employment within 6 months after receiving training.

+5) 65%

+Youth own an operational business within 6 months after the training.

+6) 65%

-65% of Young People, own an operational business within 6 months after the training.
-65% of Target Households are able to meet their survival threshold (have enough income to meet the expenses for food, education, medical expenses and other routine household expenses).
+of Target Households are able to meet their survival threshold (have enough income to meet the expenses for food, education, medical expenses and other routine household expenses).

+Innovation & Scaling up

 Project Saksham

-Project Saksham was started in 2010, seeks to provide market-oriented vocational skills, particularly in new economy jobs, for unemployed young women and men from economically vulnerable families.
-The project has emphasised putting young people to be gainfully employed or selfemployed and help that they sustain these jobs for making greater impact at personal, family and community level.
-The project has a strong focus on providing training to girls by developing human capital (through training and reskilling), strengthening social and physical capital (alumni, employers and networks), and building financial capital against shocks (financial mainstreaming and digital literacy).
-The project provides Job Oriented Vocational Training (JOVT) and Vocational Training Entrepreneurship Promotion (VTEP) to the youths to facilitate access to the formal jobs and start entrepreneurship respectively.
-Gender Mainstreaming is critical principle and guiding strategy across all work undertaken in Saksham which enables youth and other stakeholders to understand gender relations at personal, community and professional workspaces.
+Project Saksham was started in 2010.
+It seeks to provide market-oriented vocational skills, particularly in new economy jobs, for unemployed young women and men from economically vulnerable families.
+The project aims at putting young people in gainful employment or be self-employed, while helping them sustain their vocation thus making greater impact at personal, family and community level.
+The project has a strong focus on providing training to girls by developing human capital through training and reskilling, strengthening social and physical capital (alumni, employers and networks), and building financial capital against shocks (financial mainstreaming and digital literacy).
+The project provides Job Oriented Vocational Training (JOVT) and Vocational Training Entrepreneurship Promotion (VTEP) to underprivileged youth to facilitate access to the formal jobs or entrepreneurship.
+Gender Mainstreaming is a critical principle and guiding strategy across all work undertaken in Saksham which enables youth and other stakeholders to understand gender relations in personal, community and professional workspaces.
 JOVT and VTEP are guided by decent employment as a main overarching principle.
 This focusses on enabling environment, employee rights, social security and freedom of expression for youth.
-In 2023-24, 11,736 youths were trained (50% are young women) and 7,834 were job placed (57% are young women).
-Along with jobskills, these youths have also been supported with lifeskills such as awareness on gender equality, financial literacy, personality development, personal hygiene, communication skills, computer skills and awareness of government schemes.
-The project was implemented in Delhi, Udaipur, Mumbai, Pune, Bangalore, Jaipur.
+In 2023-24, 11,736 youth were trained (comprising 50% young women) and 7,834 were job placed (57% were young women).
+Along with job skills, these youth have also been supported with life skills such as awareness on gender equality, financial literacy, personality development, personal hygiene, communication skills, computer skills and awareness of government schemes.
+The project was implemented in Delhi, Udaipur, Mumbai, Pune, Bangalore and Jaipur.
+66 It is an important initiative that helped us find better potential candidates to work with us.
+The Saksham team coordinated it very well, and they created a very conducive environment, which helped a lot to make the experience very positive.

-66

-It is an important initiative to know better potential candidates to work with us.
-Saksham team did very well coordination and they created a very pleasant environment, which helped a lot to make the experience very positive.
 The Job Fair gave us the opportunity to connect with many interesting candidates looking for a job.
-It was definitely worth the time.
+It was definitely worth it.

 - My Money Mantra

 Case Study

-Transformative journey of Neetu
+A young girl's transformative journey

 Neetu (name changed), a differently-abled 12th grade student in Delhi, had to give up school when her family home was demolished after a court order.
 Her father, a school-bus driver, and mother, a domestic help, shortly moved to their ancestral village with their eight children, before returning to Delhi, looking for work to survive.
 Her father's earnings were so low that he was unable to handle family bills, including rent and electricity.

-"I figured I might as well get a job and support my family.
+my family.
 I went to several locations for interviews but was unable to get work," Neetu lamented.
 One day she was informed about Saksham by an acquaintance, who was a Saksham alumna, now, working at a hospital.